EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    PRK = HKDF-Extract( salt, IKM )
 ~~~~~~~~~~~~~~~~~~~~~~~

-PRK_j, where j = 2 or 3, is used to derive key and IV for message_j.
-PRK_4 is used to derive export keys.
-PRK_I and PRK_R are used to derive additional keys in case of static Diffie-Hellmann authentication of Initator and Responder, respectively.
+PRK_2 and PRK_3 are used to derive keys and IVs for message_2 and message_3 respectively.
+PRK_4 is used to derive application specific data.
+PRK_I and PRK_R are used to derive additional keys and IVs in case of static Diffie-Hellmann authentication of Initator and Responder respectively.

 PRK_2 is derived with the following input: